-Jams, jellies, marmalades, preserves... these words get tossed around a lot, and sometimes seem to be almost synonymous.
-But each of these is a discrete and different thing.
-Here's how to tell the difference.
+Jams, jellies, marmalades, preserves.
+These words get tossed around a lot, and sometimes seem to be synonymous.
+But they're each different, and here's how to tell.

-Low-sugar preserves are commonly considered to be preserves with less than 55% sugar content.
+Low-sugar preserves are commonly considered to be preserves with less than 55 percent sugar content.
 Since sugar is required to allow regular pectin to set, alternative pectins, like Pomona's Universal Pectin, may be required.

-Compote is whole or pieces of fruit either cooked in syrup or cooked in sugar until the fruit releases its own juices.
+Compote is whole or chunked fruit either cooked in syrup or in sugar until the fruit releases its own juices.
 Spices may be added for flavor.
-It can be enjoyed as a dessert on its own, or used as a sauce.
+It can be enjoyed as a dessert on its own or used as a sauce.

 Pâte de Fruit

-Fruit curds are creamy spreads made from fruit juice, butter, and eggs cooked over a double-boiler until it becomes a custard.
+Fruit curds are creamy spreads made from fruit juice, butter, and eggs cooked over a double-boiler until they become a custard.
 Lemon curd is the most common, but curds can be made from another citrus, like grapefruit, as well as almost any other fruit.
 If gelatin is added to lemon curd, it can be used as a layer in a lemon meringue pie.